carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-readelf.rst

 .. option:: --stack-sizes

  Display the contents of the stack sizes section(s), i.e. pairs of function names and the size of their stack frames.
+Currently only implemented for GNU style output.

 .. option:: --string-dump=<section[,section,...]>, -p